mcv-m6-video/mcv-c6-2025-team6/w4/README.md

 ## Project Description

 This project implements a multi-camera tracking and detection system, designed to track objects across multiple frames and camera views.
-It integrates various object detection and tracking algorithms, including YOLO (You Only Look Once) for real-time object detection, SORT (Simple Online and Realtime Tracking) , BotSort and ByteTrack for object tracking, and Re-identification (ReID) for maintaining consistent object identities across multiple frames.
+It integrates various object detection and tracking algorithms, including YOLOv11 for object detection, SORT (Simple Online and Realtime Tracking) , BotSort and ByteTrack for object tracking, and Re-identification (ReID) for maintaining consistent object identities across multiple frames.

 The system is flexible and can handle different types of video input, making it applicable to various real-time applications such as surveillance.